polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ## Structure

 _Everything_ is a slot in Hyperlambda.
-This allows you to evaluate its conditional operators and logical operators the same way you would evaluate a function in a traditional programming language.
-This might at first seem a bit unintuitive if you come from a traditional programming language, but has a lot of advantages, such as allowing the computer to look at the entirety of your function object as a hierarchical tree structure, parsing it as such, and executing your lambda object as an _"execution trees"_.
+This allows you to evaluate and extend its conditional operators and logical operators the same way you would evaluate or create a function in a traditional programming language.
+This might at first seem a bit unintuitive if you come from a traditional programming language, but has a lot of advantages, such as allowing the computer to look at the entirety of your function object as a hierarchical tree structure, parsing it as such, and executing your lambda object as an _"execution tree"_.

 For instance, in a normal programming language, the equal operator must have a left hand side (lhs), and a right hand side (rhs).
 In Hyperlambda this is not true, since the equal slot is the main invocation of a function, requiring two